Lavonia Wrongful Death Attorneys

 If there are no surviving spouses or children, the parents of the deceased can file a claim.
 If there are no surviving family members, the personal representative of the deceased’s estate may file a claim.

-Wrongful Death Damages We Recover
+Wrongful Death Settlements and Damages

 In Georgia, there are two types of wrongful death claims that can recover damages.
 The first claim seeks to recover damages that relate to the value of the deceased person’s life, including lost wages and benefits and loss of companionship.
 The second claim recovers additional damages like medical expenses, funeral and burial expenses, and the pain and suffering the person endured before they died.